 - Use straw mulch.
-This kind of mulch can attract ground beetles, ladybugs, and green lacewings, all of which are natural predators of the Colorado potato beetle.
+This kind of mulch can attract beneficial insects such as ground beetles, ladybugs, and green lacewings, all of which are natural enemies and predators of the Colorado potato beetle.

 - Be mindful of the varieties you plant.
 Consider planting Russet Burbank potatoes which are resistant to potato beetles.
 You can also try growing Yukon Gold or Caribe potatoes, which are varieties that you can harvest before these bugs can do any real damage.

-If your plants are already infested with potato beetles, don’t worry because you still have a chance of saving your potato crop.
+If your potato plants are already infested with the beetles, don’t worry because you still have a chance of saving them.

-As soon as you see evidence of potato beetles, you can start manually removing them from your plants and throwing them in a container filled with soapy water.
-You can also use a vacuum to remove adults, larvae, and eggs from your crops.
+As soon as you see evidence of potato beetles, you can start manually hand picking or removing them from your entire plants and throwing them in a container filled with soapy water.
+You can also use a vacuum to remove adults, larvae, and the orange-yellow eggs from your crops.

 You can also try applying 100% Cold Pressed Neem oil to your plants for potato beetle treatment.
 Mix 2 tablespoons Neem Oil for potato beetles to a gallon of water with a squirt of dish soap and mix well.
 Then spray the affected plants with the Colorado potato beetle spray once every 3 days to a week until the problem is resolved.

 Always test any solution of homemade bug spray for vegetable plants, herbs, and flowers as well as store purchased before using them on your plants.
 You don’t want to have an adverse effect and hurt the plant.